cu-publichealth/FoodborneML/README.md

 10. Congratulations!
 You now have FoodborneNYC installed.
 You can start messing with the code.
 Check out the command line options with `python main.py --help`

+11. To start using the data collection sources initialize your database schema with `python main.py initdb`

 ## For Developers of the code